 Kuhl, P. K. (2011).
 Social mechanisms in early language acquisition: Understanding integrated brain systems supporting language.
 In J. Decety & J. Cacioppo (Eds.), The Oxford handbook of social neuroscience (pp. 649-667).
 Oxford UK: Oxford University Press.

-Kuhl, P. K. & Damasio, A. (in press).
+Kuhl, P. K. & Damasio, A. (2014.).
 Language, in E. R. Kandel.
 J. H. Schwartz, T. M. Jessell, S. Siegelbaum, & J. Hudspeth (Eds.), Principles of neural science: 5th Edition.
 McGraw Hill: New York.

 Lee, T.R., Davis, J.M., Vye, N., & Bransford, J.D.
 (2008).
 Do higher levels of arousal predict better learning?
 An investigation of learning and physiological responses.
 In P. Kirschner, J. van Merriënboer, & T. de Jong (Eds.), Proceedings of the Eighth International Conference of the Learning Sciences (ICLS).